samiurrahman/TvShow/README.md

 * Vuex is a state management pattern + library for Vue.js — [Vuex ](https://vuex.vuejs.org/).
 * Jest for unit testing — [jest](https://jestjs.io/).
 * Prettier for single quote & without semi colon
-* It usage "rem" as CSS unit, which is related to root font size. we have set 10px as root font size.
+* It usage "rem" as CSS unit, which is related to root font size.
+I have set 10px as root font size.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).